wp-plugins/child-theme-configurator/readme.txt

 If you want to edit all of the rules for the CSS selector you can click the “Edit” link and the CSS selector will automatically load in the Query/Selector Tab.

-== @import Tab and Web Fonts ==
+== Web Fonts Tab ==

-You can add additional stylesheets and web fonts by typing @import rules into the textarea on the @import tab. **Important: do not import the parent theme stylesheet here.** Use the &quot;Parent stylesheet handling&quot; option from the Parent/Child tab.
+You can add additional stylesheets and web fonts by typing @import rules into the textarea on the Web Fonts tab. **Important: do not import the parent theme stylesheet here.** Use the &quot;Parent stylesheet handling&quot; option from the Parent/Child tab.

 == Files Tab ==